-'Barclays UK' The segment of Barclays held by Barclays Bank UK PLC which has been ring-fenced as part of regulatory ring fencing requirements.
+'Barclays UK' The segment of Barclays held by Barclays Bank UK PLC.
 The division includes the UK Personal banking; UK business banking and the Barclaycard consumer UK businesses.

 'Basel 3' The third of the Basel Accords, setting minimum requirements and standards that apply to internationally active banks.
 Basel 3 is a set of measures developed by the Basel Committee on Banking Supervision aiming to strengthen the regulation, supervision and risk management of banks.